Oats. The ancient grain with remarkable healing powers.

 This contrasts to low-density-lipo-proteins (LDL), which are known as ‘bad cholesterol’ because high levels in the blood can penetrate the endothelium (lining of artery walls), and initiate the beginning of plaque deposits.
 ‘Statin’ drugs are frequently prescribed to patients with high levels of LDL.

 Furthermore, low levels of HDL in the diet will mean that cholesterol transport in the blood becomes inefficient, and allows for an increasing build up of cholesterol in the vessel wall.
-This can quickly lead to cardio-vascular diseases.
+This can quickly lead to cardio-vascular diseases, for which other common herbs to to help were documented in my article on herbs to help the cardio vascular system.

 Oxidation of LDL also results in severe vascular damage.
 Commonly, ageing individuals have a reduced internal production of anti-oxidants.
 A recent discovery from oats reveals that a reduction of LDL oxidation and other cardio-protective actions has been documented for the polyphenol avenanthramide, which suggests oats will protect against the common cardio-vascular disease, atherosclerosis.
 Avenanthramide is only found in oats.